nagarajanchinnasamy/subtotal/README.md

 ![image](http://nagarajanchinnasamy.com/subtotal/images/subtotal-renderer-pivotui.png)

-You can see the demo at [examples page](http://nagarajanchinnasamy.com/subtotal/examples/index.html).
+You can see the live demo at [examples page](http://nagarajanchinnasamy.com/subtotal/examples/index.html).

 ## How do I load the code?